techiediaries/techiediaries/_posts/2019/2019-09-11-angular-bootstrap-tutorial.md

 title: "Angular 9 Tutorial: Build an Example UI with Bootstrap 4"
 image: "images/content/learn-django.png"
-excerpt: "In this Angular 8 tutorial we'll learn how to use Bootstrap 4 to build professional UIs." tags : [ angular, angular8, bootstrap ]
+excerpt: "In this Angular 8 tutorial we'll learn how to use Bootstrap 4 to build professional UIs." tags : [ angular, angular8, bootstrap, angular-9-tutorials ]
 ---

 In this tutorial we'll learn, by example, how to use **Bootstrap 4** with **Angular 7/8** to build professional UIs.